NuGet/NuGetDocs/NuGet.Docs/ndocs/Tools/PowerShell-Reference.md

     </tr>
     <tr>
         <td>Source</td>
-        <td>Specifies the URL or path of a package source, defualting to the current package source.</td>
+        <td>Specifies the URL or path of a package source, defaulting to the current package source.</td>
     </tr>
     <tr>
         <td>IncludePrerelease</td>